 CONCLUSION

 From the experiment it can be concluded that the treatment combination of S2M3 (coconut water and soil +sand +vermicompost +Azospirillum) were superior for improving plant height, stem girth, number of leaves, fresh and dry weight of shoot, root length, fresh and dry weight of root, seedling vigour index- I, seedling vigour index-II and survival percentage of papaya seedling cv.
 Red lady.
 Thus, the study revealed that soaking papaya seeds with coconut water and growing in media composed of soil +sand +vermicompost +Azospirillum promote seedling growth, and increase economic return.

+write conclusion in proper way

 REFERENCES